 The COP on Biodiversity takes place every 2 years.
 In 2022, it resulted in an agreement on the Global Framework for Biodiversity, which sets targets for signatory countries to protect biodiversity by 2030 and 2050.
-The aim of COP 2024 will be to establish an operational framework for the monitoring of member states’ progress towards these targets.
-This will include a regular reassessment of the targets and progress, and the setting of a timetable for future meetings.
-The challenge will also be to mobilise resources, particularly financial and technical resources, to ensure that the Kunming-Montreal agreement targets are met.
+In 2026, during COP17, signatories of the 2022 Kunming-Montreal Global Biodiversity Framework will be providing a first report on the relevance of their national strategies to implementing the agreement.
+Given the important biodiversity financing gap, the topic of funding will be central to ensure that commitments for 2030 will be met.

 Waste management is essential for public health, improving living conditions and protecting biodiversity.
 Environmentally Sound Management (ESM) of waste helps to limit the impact of this sector on ecosystems and living organisms, in particular through: